brandoninvergo/pacnanny/README.md

 ## Functionality

-At present, `pacnanny` does precisely three things:
+At present, `pacnanny` does the following:

 * Before doing a system update, check for new Arch Linux news items since the last update and display them one at a time in the browser